jayneelparekh/sp2si-code/README.md

 1. Compute LSD for different models on random samples generated from NUS-48E dataset (with the function eval_sys()).
 2. Compute random predictions for multiple models on the NUS-48E data (function random_pred()).

-Both functions eval_sys() and random_pred() have common set of parameters:
+Both functions eval_sys() and random_pred() have some common set of parameters:
 * *model_list*: Specifies the list of models you want to compute results for.
 Eg. \['PMTL', 'PMSE'\].
 Current available model options are 'PMTL', 'PMSE', 'B1'.
 'B2'.
 * *n_samp*: Number of samples for prediction.
 * *min_length*: Minimum length of the input speech signal (in seconds).
 Default value is 1.0
-* *random*: Denotes if input samples used for prediction are randomly selected from the generated samples.
-Default value is True
 * *fld*: List of singer folders from NUS_48E dataset for whom you want to conduct evaluation.
 Eg. \['ADIZ'\].
 Default value is \['ADIZ', 'SAMF'\].
 * *psongs*: List of songs for evaluation, for each singer specified in fld.
 Eg. \[\['01', '18'\]\].
 Default value is \[\['18'\], \['18'\]\].
+* *random* (Not available with random_pred() function): Denotes if input samples used for prediction are randomly selected from the generated samples.
+Default value is True

 ```
 python evaluation_sp2si.py